BridgeEQA: Virtual Embodied Agents for Real Bridge Inspections: Related Work

 \subsection{Methods for Infrastructure Inspections}

 Existing approaches can be broadly grouped into three capabilities: \emph{detection and classification}, \emph{visual question answering}, and \emph{report generation}.
-For detection, CLIP-based frameworks incorporating inspection knowledge, multi-view recognition models, and multi-class damage classifiers have been proposed to identify diverse defect types in bridge imagery~\cite{liao2024bridgeclip,varghese2024view,singh2025multiclass,varghese2025viewdelta}.
-Other work leverages few-shot CLIP for semantically guided UAV inspections, transformer-based multi-modal fusion for surface and subsurface damage segmentation, and instance segmentation of bridge point clouds~\cite{chen2025bridge,malepati2025segmentation,rahman2025instance}.
+For detection, CLIP-based frameworks incorporating inspection knowledge, multi-view recognition models, and multi-class damage classifiers have been proposed to identify diverse defect types in bridge imagery~\cite{liao2024bridgeclip,varghese2024view,singh2025multiclass,varghese2025viewdelta, celik2025pixels}.
+Other work leverages few-shot CLIP for semantically guided UAV inspections, transformer-based multi-modal fusion for surface and subsurface damage segmentation, and instance segmentation of bridge point clouds~\cite{rahman2026bridgeelspect,malepati2025segmentation,rahman2025instance}.
 For VQA, bridge-specific vision-language pretraining using image-text pairs from inspection reports and multi-view VQA pipelines that integrate 3D reconstruction have been explored to support question answering and cause inference for observed damage~\cite{kunlamai2024vqa,yamane2024cause}.
 For report generation, image-to-text systems based on vision-language pretraining generate descriptive inspection narratives, while large-language-model-based frameworks produce structured maintenance plans from detected defects~\cite{wang2024automated,mohamed2025infragpt}.
 Beyond bridges, VQA benchmarks targeting post-disaster and remote sensing scenarios provide additional testbeds for assessing vision-language capabilities in infrastructure and environmental contexts~\cite{sarkar2023samvqa,rahnemoonfar2021floodnet,lobry2020rsvqa}.
-Despite these advances, most methods operate on single images or treat multiple images as independent inputs, and thus lack the ability to reason jointly over multiple views or synthesize spatial relationships between structural components.
+Despite these advances, no existing method evaluates the full reasoning chain that real inspection demands: navigating dozens of images spanning an entire structure, synthesizing cross-view evidence into component-level assessments, citing the supporting images, and aligning answers with codified inspection standards.